Gorikashaa/JsonPowerDB-Task/README.md

 It really makes your work easier and fun to do.

 #For the reference I have uploaded my work.
 Hope you may like it.
+Also ,this is to inform all the new users to JsonPowerDB  Kindly update the Connection Token in Line:7 of 'index.js' file before using it.